VincNT21/project_kallaxy/server/documentation/resources.md

 Most endpoint needs a valid access token, some needs a valid refresh token.
 This token must be set in an "Authorization" header.

+Access token is in format
+Refresh token is in format

 ```json
 {
     "Authorization": "Bearer <token>"